logo

 About The Project

-The Indian Institute of Health Management Research (IIHMR) has been assigned as a field agency to conduct the survey in the entire Tripura.
+The Institute has been assigned as a field agency to survey the entire Tripura.
 IIHMR took up the fieldwork in two stages.
-The first stage of fieldwork consists of mapping and listing of households in selected sample village(s)/urban block(s).
-This will serve as a frame for the selection of households for collecting information in prescribed survey schedules and in the second phase (main survey) across Tripura State.
-The fieldwork for mapping and listing in the State of Tripura has been started on 20 September 2023.
-In this survey, a total of 384 PSUs across the 8 districts of Tripura will be covered.
+The first stage of fieldwork consisted of mapping and listing of households in selected sample village (s)/urban block (s).
+This served as a frame for the selection of households for collecting information in prescribed survey schedules and in the second phase (main survey) across Tripura State.
+The fieldwork for mapping and listing in the State of Tripura was completed in November 2023 covering a total of 384 PSUs across the 8 districts of Tripura.
+Main survey is on-going and would be completed in July 2024

 Project Title